chFlorian/CommonStyles/README.md

-# SwiftUIButtonStyles
+# CommonStyles

-A description of this package.
+A collection of commonly usable ButtonStyles, ToggleStyles, ViewModifiers by Florian Schweizer.